 The International Baccalaureate (IB)

-What is the IB programme?
-Launched in 1968 in Switzerland, the International Baccalaureate is now taught all over the world, in over 4.000 schools and 145 countries.
-The standardized global curriculum is committed to cross-cultural, holistic and creative education, which will produce socially-focused young people, who are culturally understanding and connected to society in a…
+Launched in 1968 in Switzerland, the International Baccalaureate is now available all over the world, in over 4.000 schools and 145 countries.
+The standardized global curriculum commits to cross-cultural, holistic and creative education, which will…

 Volunteering

-10 reasons why this will help your application and why you should do it straight away!
 Volunteering is good for you, good for the community and a valuable asset when you are applying for a place at university.
-These days, getting excellent grades is often not enough for securing an offer on a course, for…
+These days, getting excellent grades is often not enough for securing an offer…

 Triple Crown Accreditation

-What is Triple Crown accreditation?
 Triple Crown Accreditation – what is that?
-Accreditation is a process of independent quality assurance, carried out to determine whether an organisation or a specific programme (for example, the MBA,EMBA or MiM) meet recognised standards of excellence.
-Accreditation has to be renewed, approximately every five years.
-If a business school…
+Accreditation is a process of independent quality assurance, carried out to determine whether an organisation or a specific programme (for example, the MBA,EMBA or MiM) meet recognised standards…